Toggle Contrast

 5 Steps to Embedding Professional Curiosity in Surrey

 In conjunction with the learning events, members of various groups across the Surrey networks have joined together to create a shared tool.
-To support us all, whatever your level of experience, expertise or accountability we have designed 5 easy use questions that can support anyone, working in any role to ‘think curiously’ about the work they encounter.
+To support us all, whatever your level of experience, expertise or accountability we have designed 5 easy to use questions that can support anyone, working in any role to ‘think curiously’ about the work they encounter.
 These questions can be used for personal reflection, supervision, line management, team meetings or anywhere that impacts our service users.

 Click here to download and print the questions